CuriousLearner/django-phone-verify/docs/how_to_write_custom_backend.rst

 It must have ``security_code``, ``phone_number`` and ``session_token`` as its positional parameters.

-Now your Sandbox class is ready to be used.
-To use this class, give path to this class in your ``PHONE_VERIFY`` settings ``BACKEND`` key.
+In order to use this new custom backend class, it should be replaced in the ``BACKEND`` key under ``PHONE_VERIFICATION`` settings as shown below.

 .. code-block:: python

    # Settings for phone_verify
     PHONE_VERIFICATION = {
         'BACKEND': 'nexmo.NexmoSandboxBackend',  # Path to the custom sandbox class 'OPTIONS': {
             # define options required for your service
             'KEY': 'Fake Key',
             'SECRET': 'Fake secret',
             'FROM': '+1232328372987',
             'SANDBOX_TOKEN': '123456',  # Optional for sandbox utility
         },
         'TOKEN_LENGTH': 6,
         'MESSAGE': 'Welcome to {app}!
 Please use security code {security_code} to proceed.',